dolphindb/Tutorials_EN/gui_tutorial.md

 ## Getting Started

 ### 1. Download GUI and Java
-You can download GUI from [here](https://www.dolphindb.com/downloads/DolphinDB_GUI_V1.30.15.zip).
+You can download GUI [here](https://www.dolphindb.com/downloads/DolphinDB_GUI_V1.30.15.zip).
 Java Runtime Environment (JRE) 8 or above is required to run the GUI.
 You can download JRE 8 at https://www.java.com/en/download.
-For the specific requirements of Java version, please see Common reasons why GUI fails to start in Chap 2.
+For the specific requirements of Java version, please see [Common reasons why GUI fails to start](#common-reasons-why-gui-fails-to-start) in Chap 2.

 ### 2. Launch GUI